acuminous/x-pool/README.md

 | ERR_X-POOL_TIMEDOUT | The shutdown timeout was exceeded |
 | ERR_X-POOL_SHUTDOWN | The pool has been shutdown |

-## Events
+## Error Events
-Resources can break while idel.
+Resources can break while idle.
 Resource creation / validation can fail after the request has timedout.
+Resource destruction always takes place in the background, and could also error.
 For this reason the Pool emits events so your application can keep tabs on what's going on under the hood.
 All error events are emitted first as a specific event, but if not handled, re-emitted as a generic event so that you can have a catch all handler if you chose.

 ```js
 const { Events } = require('x-pool');